flschr/mbplugin-maps/README.md

 René Fischer – [https://fischr.org](https://fischr.org)

 ## Changelog

+### 4.0.2
+- Load the interactive map when the static preview is clicked anywhere, removing the dedicated button, and restore the marker visibility once the map is active.

 ### 4.0.1
 - Allow customizing the load button text via the plugin settings and position it below the preview pin.